leela-zero/leela-zero/README.md

 # I want to help

-To help, you need to run autogtp binary.
+To contribute to leela-zero, you need to run autogtp binary.

 ## Using your own hardware